 Exact answer: 6-12 years

-Squirrels are highly sociable, curious, and active animals that many children find irresistible.
-They are also one of the most popular animal.
+Squirrels are highly friendly, curious, and active animals that many children find irresistible.
+They are also one of the most popular animals.

 They can be easily tamed and trained to accept human food.
 They are naturally active, and their activity levels skyrocket during mating season.

-There are many factors that affect how long a squirrel will live: Genetics, diet, health care, and environmental conditions all contribute to how long your furry friend will be with you.
+Many factors affect how long a squirrel will live: Genetics, diet, health care, and environmental conditions all contribute to how long your furry friend will be with you.

 How long do squirrels live?
 Based on different squirrel species